Author: Jaye Kelly-Johnston

 - Session backup and access controls for patient records.

-- Informed consent specific to teletherapy, covering risks, limitations, data use, and alternative care options.
+- Informed consent specific to teletherapy, covering risks, limitations, data use, and other care options.

-- Clear protocols for documenting technical failures and alternate contact methods.
+- Clear protocols for documenting technical failures and alternate contact ways.

 For U.S. providers: review HHS resources on telehealth and HIPAA compliance (HHS Telehealth Guidance).
 For other jurisdictions, consult local privacy and health regulators.